Lauded fashion designer Paco Rabanne dies at age 88

 Born Francisco Rabaneda y Cuervo in 1934, the future designer fled the Spanish Basque country at age 5 during the Spanish Civil War and took the name of Paco Rabanne.

-He studied architecture at Paris’ Beaux Arts Academie before moving to couture, following in in the steps of his mother, who was a couturier in Spain.
+He studied architecture at Paris’ Beaux Arts Academie before moving to couture, following in the steps of his mother, a couturier in Spain.
 He said she was jailed at one point for being dressed in a “scandalous” fashion.

 He titled the first collection presented under his own name “12 unwearable dresses in contemporary materials.”
 His innovative outfits were made of various kinds of metal, including his famous use of mail, the chain-like material associated with Medieval knights.